SyraxTarg/devops-microservices/README.md

 ## Kubernetes Deployment

 The `k8s` folder contains all Kubernetes manifests required to deploy the entire application.
+/!\ In order not to commit sensitive data, secret and configmap manifest have been populated with placeholders.
+Please add you own values before applying anything and do not commit your secret values on git.
+Even though this is a school project, a vault or keaycloak could have been used to handle those sensitive values.

 To apply all manifests: